-Assemble the class as a group, and open either of the AdMaker activities for Nixon vs. Humphrey, "Convention," 1968.
-Take a few minutes to introduce the AdMaker tool to your students.
+Assemble the class as a group, and open either of the AdMaker activities for Obama vs. McCain, "Fundamentals," 2008.
+Take a few minutes to introduce the AdMaker to your students.

 On the left side of the screen, students will see a video player.
 To the right of the video player is the asset window, which contains all of the video, images, and audio the Museum has provided for use in your students' AdMaker projects.
 Students may also use the asset window to add transitions, titles, and effects.